nsdark101/node/doc/api/esm.md

 CommonJS modules consist of a `module.exports` object which can be of any type.

-To support this, when importing CommonJS from an ECMAScript module, a namespace wrapper for the CommonJS module is constructed, which always provides `default` export key pointing to the CommonJS `module.exports` value.
+To support this, when importing CommonJS from an ECMAScript module, a namespace wrapper for the CommonJS module is constructed, which always provides a `default` export key pointing to the CommonJS `module.exports` value.

 In addition, a heuristic static analysis is performed against the source text of the CommonJS module to get a best-effort static list of exports to provide on